Skip to main content

 • trades: Required when the underlying origin and destination assets are different.

-• deposits: Required when the underlying origin is external, such as an external account or crypto address.
+• deposits: Required when the underlying origin is external, such as an external account of type card.

 • receives: Required when the user receives funds from another user.